The Pantheon is the burial place of the Great Men (and women) of the French Nation.

 The ashes of the Nobel Prices Pierre and Marie Curie were placed together.

-You will also find the tomb of the explorer Louis-Antoine de Bougainville.
+You will also find the tomb of the explorer Louis-Antoine de Bougainville who brought back a superb bush named after him!

 Louis Braille was the inventor of the alphabet for the blind.

 The mathematician Gaspard Monge was a co-founder of the Ecole Polytechnique, and Jacques-Germain Soufflot the architect of the Pantheon.

 This was the case for the lawyer and member of the revolutionary Legislative Assembly Louis Michel le Peletier de Saint-Fargeau who voted Louis XVI’s execution.

 Le Peletier was buried in the Pantheon in 1793; his family, however, reclaimed his body in 1795.

 Marat, the journalist and politician who was murdered in his bathtub, was buried in the Pantheon in 1793.

-An official ceremony indeed took place on May 27, 2015 to honour the memory of two women, who were the first to be awarded the Grand Cross of the Legion of Honour for their heroic deeds during WWII.
+An official ceremony took place on May 27, 2015 to honour the memory of two women, who were the first to be awarded the Grand Cross of the Legion of Honour for their heroic deeds during WWII.

 The resistant Geneviève de Gaulle-Anthonioz, General de Gaulle’s niece, was deported to Ravensbruck camp in 1944; she died in 2002.